Workshop instructors

 Kurt Stangl

-Kurt is renowned in his town of Grafenau as a master barber of the old school - which makes him bang on trend.
-He consistently keeps up the manual tradition of his craft: Wet shaving with a cut-throat razor and hair-cutting with razor, comb and scissors have been the standard in his salon for 47 years.
-The passion he has for his profession combined with his vast expertise make him the ideal teacher for anyone who wants to learn how to handle a sharp blade.
+The "Säumerbader" from Grafenau is an old-school master hairdresser who is right on trend.
+He consistently follows the traditional craftsmanship of his trade: wet shaving with a knife and haircuts with a knife, comb and scissors have been standard in his salon for 47 years.
+His passion for his profession and his enormous expertise make him the ideal teacher for anyone who wants to learn how to use a sharp blade.

 Workshops with Kurt Stangl